msmiley/volante-mongo/README.md

 volante module for mongodb

-Provides simple connection using the native mongodb node.js driver, as well as oplog monitoring for specified collections.
+Provides simple connection using the native mongodb node.js driver.
 All events follow the Volante hub/spoke model and are emitted on the hub.

 ## Usage